 Fig. 3: Structure of technical documentation according to the ASEAN CSDT (click to enlarge)

 Many, but not all, international authorities accept standardized formats, such as STED.
-Nevertheless, there are country-specific differences.
+Nevertheless, there are some country-specific differences.

 Table of contents